FunnySaltyFish/Transtation-KMP/README.md

           KEY_PASSWORD=yourAliasPwd
        */
       ```

+- For Chinese developers, due to the preferred repositories are Google and Maven, you may need to configure the proxy to download the dependencies.
+Or you can modify the `repositories` in `build.gradle.kts` and `settings.gradle.kts` and move the Chinese mirrors to the top.

 If you are unable to run it on the latest stable version of Android Studio and the correct Gradle version, and you have confirmed that it is not due to your own issues, feel free to open an issue and ask.
 It's possible that I missed some files when committing to Git.
 I will respond as soon as I see it.